 - A. Sounds from animals; exclusions.
 It is unlawful and shall be a nuisance for an owner or custodian of an animal to harbor the animal within the County if that animal frequently or for a continued duration howls, barks or makes other excessive or continuous sounds which are audible on the property of a complainant in the County.
 For the purposes of this section, "excessive or continuous sounds" means any howling, barking or other animal noise which continues for at least 30 consecutive minutes with no cessation of such sounds for time periods greater than five minutes during the 30 consecutive minute period.
 This section does not apply to any of the following: - 1.
 Animals on certain Rural Areas-zoned parcels.
 Sounds created by any animal located on a parcel five acres or more in size that is zoned Rural Areas district. - 2.
 Animals in shelters.
 Sounds created by any animal in a public or private animal shelter. - 3.
 Animals in commercial kennels.
 Sounds created by any animal in a commercial kennel as defined in County Code Chapter 18. - 4.
 Livestock or poultry.
 Sounds created by livestock or poultry. - B. Complaints of animal noise.
 Notwithstanding County Code § 4-102, no person shall be charged with a violation of this section unless the complainant appears before a magistrate and requests a summons to be issued.
-However, when a violation is committed in the presence of an animal control officer or police officer, he shall have the authority to initiate all necessary proceedings. - C. Penalty for violation.
-A violation of this section is punishable as a class 3 misdemeanor, and any owner or custodian of an animal found guilty under this section shall be required to abate the disturbance.
+However, when a violation is committed in the presence of an animal control officer or police officer, he shall have the authority to initiate all necessary proceedings.

-(Ord.
+C. section is punishable as a class 3 misdemeanor, and any ailty under this section shall be required to abate the (Ord.
 08-4(1), 6-11-08, § 4-601, § 4-602, §4-603; Ord.
 09-4(1), 7-8-09; Ord.
-14-4(1), 6-4-14, effective 7-1-14)

-Comment: This section is current section 4-106.
-The penalty section has been significantly revised on the recommendation of Animal Control to delete the second and third sentences of subsection (C), which currently provide: "Upon a third conviction within twelve (12) months of any offense under this section involving the same animal, in addition to imposing a fine, the court shall order the animal to be removed from any area of the county covered by this section.
-If the owner or custodian of the animal fails to comply with such order within two (2) weeks, the animal control officer shall seize the animal and offer the animal to a public or private animal shelter for adoption in a home outside of the area of the county covered by this section."
-This section will be moved to County Code Chapter 7, which has an article containing the County's general noise regulations, when it is revised.

-I, Claudette K. Borgersen, do hereby certify that the foregoing writing is a true, correct copy of an Ordinance duly adopted by the Board of Supervisors of Albemarle County, Virginia, by a vote of to , as recorded below, at a regular meeting held on .

-Clerk, Board of County Supervisors
+14-4(1), 6-4-14, effective 7-1-14) State law reference - Va.
+Code § 15.2-1200. on (C) und the cus off in a the recommendary, which currently der this section in a animal to be renstodian of the animal seize the ahome outside of tion of Animal Control y provide: "Upon a third volving the same animal noved from any area of mal fails to comply with a animal and offer the a father the animal and offer the county to delete the second and third sentences of subsection d conviction within twelve (12) months of any offense al, in addition to imposing a fine, the court shall order the county covered by this section.
+If the owner or a such order within two (2) weeks, the animal control animal to a public or private animal shelter for adoption covered by this section."
+This section will be moved to the containing the County's general noise regulations, I, Claudette K. Borgersen, do hereby certify that the foregoing writing is a true, correct copy of an Ordinance duly adopted by the Board of Supervisors of Albemarle County, Virginia, by a vote of to, as recorded below, at a regular meeting held on Clerk, Board of County Supervisors Mr Ms Ms Nay

-AyeNayMr.
-Dill_____Mr.
-Gallaway_____Ms.
-Mallek_____Ms.
-McKeel_____Ms.
-Palmer_____Mr.
-Randolph